amaurygelin/cookiecutter-python/{{cookiecutter.project_name}}/README.md

 Another modification to check the option --skip of cruft create, which has modified the cruft.json and which should ignore this modification for cruft updates on the corresponding repo created by this cruft create.

 Another try

+Another try with an update in this file + in "tests" folder